mini-demand-side-platform/mini-demand-side-platform/README.md

 ## Usages
 #### 1. Train a new model
-Training a new model with folling command.
+Training a new model with the following command.
 The new model will immediately replace the old one.
 ```bash
 curl -X 'POST' \
   'http://localhost:8001/model_training' \